datawire/ambassador-docs/docs/cloud/latest/diagnostics-ui/view-diagnostics.md

 Inside, you will be able to see two navigation tabs, containing the following:

-1. **Ambassador Routes** : Information about your Emissary-ingress [mapping resources](https://www.getambassador.io/docs/emissary/latest/topics/using/intro-mappings/) gets displayed, alongside service name, weigth, and success rate.
+1. **Ambassador Routes** : Information about your Emissary-ingress [mapping resources](https://www.getambassador.io/docs/emissary/latest/topics/using/intro-mappings/) gets displayed, alongside the service name, weigth, and success rate.

   <p align="center">
     <img src="../../images/cluster-diag-routes-table.png" width="800"/>